Cajga/aws-nuke-shield/README.md

 * The tool then runs aws-nuke using the generated config file
 * Certain resources are not filterable using the standard aws-nuke filter mechanism.
 For these, you can either:
   * add them manually to the file before running the tool; in this case the tool will make its modifications to the file as usual, preserving the preexisting content
   * add them to the function `addAdditionalFilters` in main.go; in this case the script will add the lines programmatically.
-This function contains some preexisting lines for the currently known use case
+This function contains some preexisting lines for a known use case

 ## Caution!
 Given this tool is a wrapper for aws-nuke, the same disclaimers apply.
 Aws-nuke is a very destructive tool.
 We strongly advise you to not run this application on any AWS account, where you cannot afford to lose all resources.